google/libphonenumber/resources/timezones/README.md

 The timezone metadata is auto-generated with few exceptions, so we cannot accept pull requests.
 If we have an error please file an issue and we can see if we can make a generic fix.
-Note that, due to our using CLDR timezone IDs which are stable, we cannot change the IDs for an existing timezone when the name of a region or subdivision changes.
-The library returns the *ID*, which you may use to get the localised name from CLDR.

 If making fixes in your own fork while you wait for this fix, build the metadata by running this command from the root of the repository: